sjsu-library/unionist/_items/unionist--text-0259.md

 articleType:
 volume: '1'
 issue: '32'
-transcription: |
-  Benj.
-Watkins Leigh, Esq., has been appointed Senator from Virginia, in the place of Mr. Rives, resigned.
+transcription: 'Benj.
+Watkins Leigh, Esq., has been appointed Senator from Virginia, in the place of Mr. Rives, resigned. '
 scholarlyNotes:
-commentary: "Benjamin Watkins Leigh (1781-1849) was an anti-Abolitionist.
-In 1835 he would contend that Virginia had a right to ban any literature it found \"inflammatory.\" Apparently the Abolitionists already knew his true colors.
-“Virginia Senator Benjamin Watkins Leigh proposed a statewide boycott of newspapers that favored emancipation.\nVirginians, Leigh wrote, had the right “to suppress to the utmost of our power\nwhat we deem inflammatory, dangerous, mischievous.”
-(Susan Dunn,\n<em>Dominion of Memories: Jefferson, Madison, and the decline of Virginia.</em>\nNew York: Basic Books, 2007, p.
-195)
+commentary: 'Benjamin Watkins Leigh (1781-1849) was an anti-Abolitionist.
+In 1835 he would contend that Virginia had a right to ban any literature it found "inflammatory."
-  \n"
+  Apparently the Abolitionists already knew his true colors.
+“Virginia Senator Benjamin Watkins Leigh proposed a statewide boycott of newspapers that favored emancipation.
+  Virginians, Leigh wrote, had the right “to suppress to the utmost of our power what we deem inflammatory, dangerous, mischievous.”
+(Susan Dunn, <em>Dominion of Memories:
+  Jefferson, Madison, and the decline of Virginia.</em> New York: Basic Books, 2007,
+  p.
+195) '
 relatedPeople: Benjamin Watkins Leigh
 featured:
 repeated: